Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/documentation/DEPLOYMENT-AZD.md

 }
 ```

+> [!NOTE]
-> **Note** - Azure Key Vault does not come with a free tier, so costs arise when using it.
+> Azure Key Vault does not come with a free tier, so costs arise when using it.

 If you want to get rid of the Azure Key Vault in your setup, remove the following modules from the `/infra/main.bicep` file: